Jeffsfine/leaflet-challenge/README.md

 ### Level 2: Earthquakes Advanced Visualization

 I applied a second dataset as a layer on the map to illustrate the relationship between tectonic plates and seismic activity.

 The tectonic plate data can be found here. <https://github.com/fraxen/tectonicplates>.

-Layer controls were also added in this stage.ose
+Layer controls were also added in this stage.

 #### Map with Layer Controls